abbreviatedman/fast/readme.md

 Markdown is a lightweight markup language that enables you to write formatted content in a readable syntax.

-Markdown is well documented at [https://www.markdownguide.org/](https://www.markdownguide.org/) and elsewhere.
+Markdown is well documented at [The Markdown Guide](https://www.markdownguide.org/) and elsewhere.
 For a quick start, check out [Markdown Guide's Basic Syntax section](https://www.markdownguide.org/basic-syntax/) or [the Markdown Cheat Sheet from Markdown Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Special Features Of Markdown Using This Framework